mitanshu7/mitanshu7.github.io/markdown/index.md

 keywords: "Mitanshu Sukhwani, PaperMatch, IIT Madras, neuroscience, ML, data, software, HPC, coffee, cats"
 ---

-Hello, I'm **Mitanshu Sukhwani**, creator of [**PaperMatch**](https://papermatch.me/) with a Master’s in Physics from [IIT Madras](https://physics.iitm.ac.in).
-I’ve worked at [IISER Tirupati](https://www.iisertirupati.ac.in) on EEG data, network science, and brain modeling.
+Hello, I'm **Mitanshu Sukhwani**, creator of [**PaperMatch**](https://papermatch.me/) with a Master's in Physics from [IIT Madras](https://physics.iitm.ac.in).
+I've worked at [IISER Tirupati](https://www.iisertirupati.ac.in) on EEG data, network science, and brain modeling.
 I enjoy exploring ML, Linux, and the intersection of neuroscience, software, and data.

 This blog is where I share thoughts/How-Tos on software, high-performance computing, and coffee - with a side of cats.